 How to catch Yellowtail Flounder

-Anglers incidentally catch yellowtails while pursuing other fish while using bait or bottom tackle.
-Lures work well; however, live bait works better.
-The yellowtail flounder isn’t a big fan of shrimp, though it will sometimes hit on it.
+Anglers typically catch yellowtails while targeting other game fish.
+Both bait and lures are used to catch Yellowtail flounder.
+However, live bait is most effective.
+The yellowtail flounder isn’t a big fan of shrimp, though it will sometimes take shrimp.
 When targeting larger flounders, use bigger bait hooked through the mouth.
 Smaller flounders do best with smaller bait hooked through the eye.
-One of the best methods of catching this fish is to bounce lures on the bottom, enticing the fish to strike just as the lure rests.
-Because yellowtail flounders are bottom dwellers, working a jig often catches their attention.
-They’ll often follow the jig as it is retrieved.
-Other effective methods to try include drift fishing and still fishing.
+One of the best methods of catching Yellowtail flounder is to bounce lures off the bottom, enticing the fish to strike just as the lure rests after bouncing.
+Because yellowtail flounders are bottom dwellers, working a jig along the ocean floor often catches their attention.
+They’ll follow the jig as it is retrieved.
+Other effective methods for fishing Yellowtail flounder include drift fishing and still fishing.

 The following are effective fishing methods and techniques for catching Yellowtail Flounder: